ShaneK2/inVtero.net/README.md

 ![In Vtero](https://raw.githubusercontent.com/ShaneK2/inVtero.net/gh-pages/images/inVtero.jpg)

-## Upcoming changes
+## quickdumps
-K2 is going to be commiting soon a major revamp of the console interface built around PowerArgs.
-I'm not going to submodule again since that really didn't work out well for me with the Reloc project and I really want the latest fixes/snapshot (NuGet somewhat older also) from @adamabdelhamed/PowerArgs) I'll be importing a fork directly into the master branch here and manually maintaining the fork out side of a submodule.
+Quickdumps is an example of using the inVtero.net API to extract and validate physical memory.

 ### NEW STUFF
-* XEN Support
-  * (VMWare, XEN, MS CRASHDUMP & RAW)
 * New memory run detection
 * Windows kernel memory address randomization (including page table base self/entry)
-* Basic Linux (BSD, HyperV, Windows, Generic)

-## quickdumps
-Quickdumps is an example of using the inVtero.net API to extract and validate physical memory.

 ### Ideal circumstances
 The way we initialize our virtual to physical address translation, there are no dependencies on input file format.
 Any .DMP,